aaronc/fx-clj/README.md

-`run<!` *can only be used in a core.async* `go` *block!* It uses a core.async channel and `<!` to return the value of the code executed on the JavaFX application thread to the caller in `go` block.
+`run<!` *can only be used in a core.async* `go` *block!* It uses a core.async channel and `<!` to return the value of the code executed on the JavaFX application thread to the caller in the `go` block.
 (This blocks the `go` block, but does not block a thread.)

 ```clojure